Dr. Luis M. Gonzalez, DVM, MS

 -Provides in-house ultrasound training on the east coast for a private company.
 Dr. Gonzalez has taught more than 45 veterinary hospitals on how to perform a complete abdominal ultrasound

--Dr. Gonzalez has teamed with Dr. Jessica Gentile.
-Dr. Gentile is a board-certified Veterinary Cardiologist and she reads the echocardiograms performed by Dr. Gonzalez.
+-Dr. Gonzalez has teamed with Dr. Jessica Solomon.
+Dr. Solomon is a board-certified Veterinary Cardiologist and she reads the echocardiograms performed by Dr. Gonzalez.

 Dr. Gonzalez's wife is a board-certified Veterinary Anesthesiologist and a faculty member at the Virginia-Maryland College of Veterinary Medicine.
-He shares his home with his son and daughter and two rescued kittens, Luna and Noche.
+He shares his home with his son and daughter and two rescued kittens, Luna and Noche and his family dog, Obi-Wan.
 In his spare time, Dr. Gonzalez enjoys practicing Karate, running, fishing and traveling with his family.
 He also enjoys learning different languages and he speaks English, Spanish and Portuguese.